pnp/powershell/documentation/Set-PnPGroupPermissions.md

 # Set-PnPGroupPermissions

 ## SYNOPSIS
-Adds and/or removes permissions of a specific SharePoint group
+Adds and/or removes permissions of a specific SharePoint group.

 ## SYNTAX